albertoverrilli/Chat-GPT_Auto_Typer/README.md

 # Chat-GPT_Auto_Typer
-Types out a response from Chat-GPT given a input,
+Types out a response from Chat-GPT given a input.

+Replace the API Key with your own.